ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 Chiblocking
 ===========
 Chiblocking is the anti-bending fighting style.
-Chiblockers use critically placed kicks and punches to block chi paths in bender's bodies, doing anything from disabling their bending to temporarily paralyzing them.
+Chiblockers use critically placed kicks and punches to block chi paths in bender's bodies disabling their bending.

-Chiblocking abilities are purely for combat, being able to temporarily block a bender's chi so they are unable to bend.
+Chiblocking abilities focus on countering bending abilities.

 .. toctree::
     :name: chitree